 The Madison Historical Society currently owns three historic properties in coastal Connecticut.
 Its administrative offices, open to members and visitors, are at Lee's Academy at 14 Meetinghouse Lane in Madison.

-Owned and maintained by the MHS, Lee's Academy was once a country schoolhouse located elsewhere in town.
-Its lower level is its exhibition hall, open each Saturday from mid-June through August, for changing exhibitions.
-The Madison Historical Society’s modest library and portions of its archival collection are also housed in Lee's Academy.
+Located at the eastern end of the town green, just off the historic Boston Post Road, Lee's Academy was once a schoolhouse located elsewhere in town.
+Its lower level is the MHS exhibition hall, open each Saturday from mid-June through August for changing exhibitions.
+The Madison Historical Society’s library, portions of its archival collection, and its offices are located on the upper level.
 Other portions of the collection are stored at the Charlotte Evarts Memorial Archives in the neighboring Memorial Town Hall.
 The collection specializes in local history and genealogy related to the towns of East Guilford, Guilford, Madison, and Killingworth, from the colonial period and onward to the present.
-This collection is available to researchers and scholars by appointment.
+This collection is available to the public during our regular office hours and to researchers and scholars by appointment.

 Built circa 1785, the Allis-Bushnell House is named for the two families who lived in the house in its early years.
 The most famous of its inhabitants was Cornelius Scranton Bushnell, born in the Bushnell homestead in 1828.
 Bushnell was among the original organizers of the Union Pacific Railway.
 Later, he was the first sponsor of the building of the famed Civil War-era ironclad ship, the USS Monitor.